canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 ## Overview
 duration: 1:00

-negative
-: Do not attempt this tutorial unless you are already familiar with the material in [Graphical Snaps for Ubuntu Core](tutorial/graphical-snaps).
-This tutorial covers *only* the extra material needed when using toolkits that do not support Wayland directly.

-[Graphical Snaps for Ubuntu Core](tutorial/graphical-snaps) is a guide on how to create graphical snaps for Ubuntu Core with a single GUI application running fullscreen on the display.
+This tutorial is a guide on how to *use Xwayland* to create graphical snaps for Ubuntu Core with a single GUI application running fullscreen on the display.
 This addresses situations like:
 * Digital signage
 * Web kiosk
 * Industrial machine User Interface